My thoughts on Slackware, life and everything

 Considerations for the .env file

 Docker Compose is able to read environment variables from an external file.
-By default, this file is called ‘.env‘ and must be located in the same directory as the ‘docker-compose.yml‘ file (in fact ‘.env‘ will be searched in the current working directory, but I always execute ‘docker-compose‘ in the directory containing its YAML file anyway).
+By default, this file is called ‘.env‘ and must be located in the same directory as the ‘docker-compose.yml‘ file.
+In fact ‘.env‘ will be searched in the current working directory, but I always execute ‘docker-compose‘ in the directory containing its YAML file anyway and to make it really fool-proof the YAML file will define the ‘.env‘ file location explicitly.

 In this environment file we are going to specify things like accounts, passwords, TCP ports and the like, so that they do not have to be referenced in the ‘docker-compose.yml‘ file or even in the process environment space.
-You can shield ‘.env‘ from prying eyes, thus making the setup more secure.
-Remember, we are going to store two-factor authentication secrets in the Ente database.
-You want those to be safe.
+You can shield ‘.env‘ from prying eyes, thus making your setup more secure.

-This is the content of the ‘/usr/local/docker-ente/.env‘ file:
+This is eventually the content of the ‘/usr/local/docker-affine/.env‘ file, excluding the OIDC configuration:

 # ---